XavierBoubert/Photos/MILESTONE.md

 ## Breaking Changes

-### Has administrator, I don't want to start Worker automatically:

-- Add loading when enter on admin mode

 ### Has user, I want to define the thumbnail of a video:

 - Add possibility to redefine frame number of video and regenerate thumbnails